We are OPEN Friday and Saturday 10am-4pm, and Sunday from 1pm-4pm.

-The telegraph alarm system is from the city of Johnstown, Pa.
+The Gamewell alarm system is from the city of Johnstown, Pa.
 The system was installed in Johnstown's city hall in the early 1920's.

 The alarm room also includes the Dauphin County Fire Dispatch Console that was in service during the nuclear incident at Three Mile Island in March of 1979.

-This working exhibit allows visitors to pull the alarm box that sends a signal to the telegraph alarm system and the dispatch operator who would then notify the local fire departments of the fire call.
+This working exhibit allows visitors to pull the alarm box and transmit alarm tones that sends a signal to the through the alarm system that will ring in stations announcing the alarm.

 The museum has one of the largest parade hats display.
 Parades were an integral part of the volunteer firemen's life.
 On parade, the firemen put aside their "work helmets" and donned their handsomely painted, pressed felt hats.